Privacy and cookies

-We will apply appropriate protection and management of any personally identifiable information you share with us.
-Any personal information you do provide will be held and processed by Education Scotland in accordance with the Data Protection Act 1998.
-We will not pass on your details to any third party unless you give us permission to do so.
+We will apply appropriate protection and management of any personally identifiable information you share with Education Scotland.
+Any personal information you do provide will be held and processed by Education Scotland in accordance with the Data Protection Act 2018 (DPA) and the UK GDPR.

 Education Scotland takes your privacy seriously and is committed to responsible handling of personal information in accordance with our Information Charter, which is as follows.

-- to make sure you know why we need it.
+- make sure you know why we need it.

-- to ask only for what we need, and not to collect too much or irrelevant information.
+- ask only for what we need and not to collect too much or irrelevant information.

-- to protect it and make sure nobody has access to it who shouldn't.
+- protect it and make sure nobody has access to it who should not.

-- to make sure we don't keep it longer than necessary.
+- make sure we do not keep it longer than necessary.